wireapp/wire-server/src/understand/federation/architecture.rst

 Authentication
 ^^^^^^^^^^^^^^

-.. warning:: As of October 2021, the implementation of mutual backend-to-backend
+.. warning:: As of January 2022, the implementation of mutual backend-to-backend
              authentication is still subject to change.
 The behaviour described in this section should be considered a draft specification only.